Name: Nicholas Tse

 “For me, success is making people happy.
 I like to see people being surprised when you do something for them, whether it’s a big or small thing.”

-Thank you to Nicholas for taking time out from his schedule at Marriott to speak to us about his career journey.
+Thank you to Nicholas for taking time out of his schedule at Marriott to speak to us about his career journey.
 We wish him continued success and are proud to have him as a Les Roches alumnus.